 • What activities or projects do I feel energized by?

 • What types of people or projects do I naturally gravitate towards and why?

 • What was the last project I did or effort I was involved in that I felt proud of?

 • Do I seem to focus better when I work in a team or on my own?

 • What do my friends, colleagues, and family come to me to help them think about and sort through?

-Your answers are the foundation to formulating your path to success.
+Your answers are the foundation for identifying your passion and formulating your path to success.
+Contact me so we can work on this together.
 I look forward to working with you as you begin this journey.